CostaBru/knapsack/README.md

 # Further work

 Investigate possibility of such enhancements for other kinds of problems that have known pseudo polynomial complexity and can be solved in dynamic programing way.
-Provide a proof that 3 Partiton problem can be solved by knapsack using polynomial time and space.

 # References